Immigration and asylum during coronavirus

 (the factsheets go into more detail than the top webpage)

-UKVCAS (service is suspended and new bookings are not currently being accepted)
+UKVCAS (service will resume from 1 June for postponed appointments but new bookings are not currently being accepted)

 Further submissions can be made by email: email@example.com